Anasousa11/HomeRoots/README.md

 # 🚀 Deployment

-HomeRoots was deployed using **Heroku** to demonstrate a complete real-world development workflow from local development to live cloud hosting.
-This ensured the project met the requirement for deploying a full-stack web application to a production environment and verifying that it matched the development version.
+HomeRoots was deployed using **Heroku** to show a real-world development of an application from local development to live cloud hosting.
+This ensured the project met the requirement for deploying a full-stack web application to a production environment and ensuring that it matched the development version.

-The deployment process helped me understand real production workflows used in industry including environment configuration, version control, and secure handling of sensitive settings.
+The deployment process helped me understand real production workflows used in the industry including environment configuration, version control, and safe handling of sensitive settings.

 ---